 This led to the normal, neighbor next door, conversational style voice overs.
 Nowadays, you hear this voice style everywhere.

 Businesses large and small use phone prompts to assist callers in finding the right person to speak with.
 Phone prompts also keep customers from being bored when they are put on hold.
 These on-hold announcements often promote services provided by the company.
-Phone prompts can be heard when calling medium and large sized businesses (like a credit card company) and the voice style is usually a friendly conversational voice.
+Phone prompts can be heard when calling medium and large-sized businesses (like a credit card company) and the vocal style is usually a friendly conversational voice.